GoogleSQL data definition language

 • Cannot be changed after you create it.

-The following rules apply to table, column, index, view, role, and constraint names.
+The following rules apply to table, column, index, view, role, constraint, and sequence names.

 • Must be at least one character long.